petehamilton/slack-sidebar-organiser/README.md

 **Create rules.json file**

+This file contains all your sidebar section rules.
+There are two types supported:

+- `prefix` - matches channels which start with a prefix
+- `keyword` - matches channels which contain a given keyword

+The `sidebar_section` param can be either an ID, or the Name of the sidebar section.

-This file contains all your prefix -> sidebar section rules.
-Rules are applied on a "first match" basis, so the ordering in your file matters.
+Rules are applied on a "first match" basis, so *the ordering in your file matters*!

 If you run the script without a rules file, it'll automatically propose some for you: